Hizafa-Nadeem/Covid-19-Detection-using-Federated-Learning/README.md

 Experiment 2: Server is implemented using Django and Clients are running on a jupyter notebook.

 Dataset: X-ray images dataset downloaded from Kaggle.

+Models:

+1. DarkNet : Trained the model from scratch.
+Architecture of the model is available at
+2. ConvNext: Pretrained model.
+The model was pretrained on imagenet.
+We finetuned the model on Covid-19 Dataset.